aymengan/EDT_JSPTA/README.md

 # Code for "Experimental Digital Twin for Job Shops with Transportation Agents" (EDT for JSPTA)
 [[Full Paper]](PLACEHOLDER)

-Accompanying code for "Experimental Digital Twin for Job Shops with Transportation Agents" Research Paper.
+Code for "Experimental Digital Twin for Job Shops with Transportation Agents" Research Paper.

 ##### Contents
 - [Introduction](#intro)